Works based on A Song of Ice and Fire: Television series

-Game of Thrones (2011–19)
+Game of Thrones (2011–2019)

 In March 2010, HBO greenlit a television series based on A Song of Ice and Fire, written and executive produced by David Benioff and D. B. Weiss.
 Called Game of Thrones, it stars an ensemble cast including Sean Bean and Peter Dinklage.
 The series premiered on 17 April 2011.
 A critical and commercial success, it ran for eight seasons, concluding in 2019.

 The series has itself given rise to several derived works, including soundtrack albums and a wide range of merchandise.

 House of the Dragon (2022–present)

 House of the Dragon is an American fantasy drama television series created by George R. R. Martin and Ryan J. Condal for HBO.
 It is a prequel to the television series Game of Thrones (2011–2019) and is based on Martin's 2018 novel Fire & Blood.
 The series is set two hundred years before the events of Game of Thrones and chronicles the beginning of the end of House Targaryen, the events leading up to the Targaryen civil war, known as the "Dance of the Dragons", and the war itself.
 House of the Dragon received a straight-to-series order in October 2019 with casting beginning in July 2020 and principal photography beginning in April 2021 in the United Kingdom.
 The first season of the series premiered in 2022 and consists of ten episodes.
+The second season premiered in 2024 and consists of eight episodes.
+A third season is in production and is set for release in 2026.

+A Knight of the Seven Kingdoms (forthcoming)

+A Knight of the Seven Kingdoms is an upcoming American fantasy drama television series created by George R. R. Martin.
+A prequel to Game of Thrones (2011–19), it is set to be the third television series in the A Song of Ice and Fire franchise.
+It uses Martin's Tales of Dunk and Egg novellas as its basis, and stars Peter Claffey as Ser Duncan the Tall, the titular hedge knight, and Dexter Sol Ansell as Egg.

+The series consists of six episodes to be released on HBO and Max in 2026.

 Further spin-offs

 In May 2017, after years of speculation about possible successor series, HBO commissioned Max Borenstein, Jane Goldman, Brian Helgeland, Carly Wray and Bryan Cogman to develop individual Game of Thrones successor series; all of the writers were to be working individually with George R. R. Martin, who also co-wrote two of the scripts.
 On June 8, 2018, HBO commissioned a pilot to a Game of Thrones prequel series from Goldman as showrunner and Martin as co-creator.
-S. J. Clarkson will direct and executive produce the pilot, which is scheduled to begin filming in mid-2019 in Northern Ireland and other locations.
+S. J. Clarkson directed and executive produced the pilot, which filmed in mid-2019 in Northern Ireland and other locations.